TomaszStevens/react-native-scrollover-view/README.md

 # What is this?

-A react-native component that will allow you to quickly implement scroll-over functionality, and give the pages on your app a nice layered feel.
+A react-native component that will allow you to quickly implement scroll-over functionality in order to give the pages on your app a nice layered feel.

 The package makes use of react-native-reanimated v2 alpha and was built and tested using version 2.0.0-rc.0.
 Installation of this package requires some extra steps that can be found here - https://docs.swmansion.com/react-native-reanimated/docs/installation.
 An attempt to use this package without upgrading to Reanimated 2 will fail.